-We spent the sweltering afternoon lolling about in air-conditioned comfort, and emerged at about seven to look around the town.
+We spent the sweltering afternoon lolling about in air-conditioned luxury, and emerged at about seven to look around the town.

-The most striking feature of the old houses is that they are half-timbered in a very un-French style, and the explanation for this goes back to the Hundred Years War.
+The most striking feature of the old houses was that they were half-timbered in a very un-French style, and the explanation for this goes back to the Hundred Years War.

 In 1419, the future king Charles VII, invoking the Auld Alliance between France and Scotland, called upon Scotland to help him expel their common enemy, the English, from the region.

 When this was successfully done by an army of the house of Stuart, the king made its leader Lord of Aubigny in thanks, and his family remained here for 250 years.

 Every year there is a Franco-Scottish festival in Aubigny, with a street parade, marching bands and all the trimmings – tartan kilts, bagpipes, haggis etc. It was to take place the following weekend, which was sad for us, but on the other hand, we never would have got a hotel room then, as they would have been all booked out.